whatsupmailbox/whatsupmailbox.github.io/_posts/2017-03-18-Ipsy-Glam-Bag-Subscription-March-2017-Review.md

 [![Ipsy March 2017 Glam Bag](http://whatsupmailbox.com/images/IpsyMarch2017GlamBag02.jpg)](https://www.ipsy.com/new?cid=ppage_ref&sid=link&refer=uns8d){:target="_blank"}

-A closer look at the bag shows the zipper pull with the Ipsy branding, as well as the raised design that's one one side of the bag.
+A closer look at the bag shows the zipper pull with the Ipsy branding, as well as the raised design that's on one side of the bag.

 <br>